 Accepted public comment through the DEQ website and other formats from June 15, 2016, through July 29, 2016.

 Held a public hearing on July 19, 2016.
-The public hearing was held Portland, and a video and audio feed was available for those who wanted to attend remotely.
+The public hearing was held in Portland, and a video and audio feed was available for those who wanted to attend remotely.

 Hearing testimony and public comments